odayny/super-duper-robot/codesignal/README.md

-Backup of some solutions from Codesignal
+Backup of some solutions from [Codesignal](https://codesignal.com/).

-Same as leetcode things: it's not designed to be runnable in your favorite ide))

-Also, I have no idea

-TODO: finish sentence above
+Filenames are just a name of the problem.

+Codesignal does class-wrapping for you so there are only methods of solutions.